What Is Encroachment? Everything You Need To Know

 Sell The Land To Your Neighbor

-Another option is to sell the land being encroached on by your neighbor to your neighbor doing the encroaching.
-The neighbor doesn’t have to go through the hassle of moving something that may be difficult or impossible to uproot, and you still receive some sort of compensation for the portion of your property that you’d be giving up.
+Another option is to sell the land being encroached on to your neighbor.
+This way your neighbor doesn’t have to go through the hassle of moving something that may be difficult or impossible to uproot, and you could receive some sort of compensation for the portion of your property that you’d be giving up.

 If your neighbor decides to buy the land, consult your mortgage lender and/or a real estate attorney so you can be sure you can do this with accurate land survey records.
 Your lender also has to be aware since your property serves as collateral for any mortgage you might have.